 2. Tower above it all at Castell de Bellver

 Miles of fragrant pine forest surround the circular Castell de Bellver, intoxicatingly leading down to the waters of Palma Bay.
 Bellver means “lovely view” in Catalan.
 In other words, a climb onto the roof here is rewarded with 360 degree panoramas over the foothills and forests to the sea and city beyond, as well as across the tower’s elegant round courtyard.
-Also, don’t miss the museum (closed on Sundays) for its Roman, Arab and Spanish artefacts.
+Also, don’t miss the museum (closed on Mondays) for its Roman, Arab and Spanish artefacts.

 Step away from the beach and see some of Spain’s most stunning castles and fortresses.
 These are 15 of the most beautiful castles in Spain.